greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 end
 ```

-And here how you would use it somewhere in controller:
+And here is how you would use it somewhere in a controller:

 ```ruby
 # Create model initialized with params